Understanding Property Investment: An Overview

 **Tenant Management**

-Marketing and screening tenants
+- Marketing properties and conducting tenant screening

-Drafting lease agreements and collecting rent
+- Drafting lease agreements and overseeing rent collection

-Addressing tenant concerns and disputes
+- Addressing tenant concerns and dispute resolution

-Enforcing lease terms and maintaining tenant relations
+- Enforcing lease provisions and fostering tenant relations

 **Property Maintenance**

-Coordinating repairs and service requests
+- Coordinating repair efforts and responding to service requests

-Ensuring compliance with safety codes and regulations
+- Ensuring adherence to safety codes and regulations

-Preserving property condition and long-term value
+- Preserving property condition and long-term asset value

 **Financial Management**

-Collecting rent and handling property-related finances
+- Collecting rent and managing property-related financial transactions

-Paying bills, invoices, and vendor contracts
+- Settling bills, invoices, and vendor contracts

-Preparing reports and financial statements
+- Preparing financial reports and statements

-Monitoring cash flow, income, and expenses
+- Monitoring cash flow, revenues, and expenses

 **Administrative Tasks**

-Advertising vacancies and showing properties
+- Advertising vacancies and conducting property viewings

-Managing documentation and lease records
+- Managing documentation and lease records

-Staying compliant with legal and regulatory requirements
+- Ensuring compliance with legal and regulatory frameworks

-Handling communication with tenants and stakeholders
+- Facilitating communication with tenants and stakeholders

 **Additional Responsibilities**

-Managing insurance and risk exposure
+- Managing insurance and mitigating risk exposure

-Overseeing property improvement projects
+- Overseeing property improvement initiatives

 **Management Approaches**